 The institutional framework for the Sub-NFMS (M&MRV) comprises of the responsible bodies, and their roles including their coordination and linkages.
-The recommended institutional structure for the Sub-National Forest Monitoring (M&MRV) System include; 1).
-Provincial REDD+ Board; 2).
-Provincial REDD+ Management Committee; 3).
-Provincial REDD+ Coordination and Implementation Unit; 4).
-District REDD+ Coordination and Implementation Unit; 5).
-REDD+ Research and Quality Assurance Unit.; 6).
-Provincial GHG-Inventory Unit and; 7).
+The recommended institutional structure for the Sub-National Forest Monitoring (M&MRV) System is mostly existing and include; 1).
+Provincial REDD+ Management Committee; 2).
+Provincial REDD+ Cell; 3).
+District REDD+ Cells; 4).
+Working plan circle; 5).
+M&E Circle; 6).
+Research and Development Circle; 7).
+Sindh EPA and; 8).
 TWGs (MRV/ SLMS/ GHG/ Governance/ Finance).
-Table 1 below gives an overall institutional framework.
-The proposed Sub-National Institutions, their structure, key functions and the roadmap to establish them are elaborated as under and also summarized in tabulated form as Annex-1.
+Figure 1 below gives an overall institutional framework.
+The proposed Sub-National Institutions, their structure, key functions and the roadmap to establish them are also summarized in tabulated form as Annex-1.